 Work includes support for all project phases, with particular focus in detailed engineering.
-Position will be assigned as structural engineering lead for projects and will be responsible for coordination and ensuring effective communications with other engineering disciplines.
+Position will be assigned as electrical & process engineering lead for projects and will be responsible for coordination and ensuring effective communications with other engineering disciplines

 Education, Skills and Experience

-- BSc in civil or structural engineering with minimum of 10 years’ experience in the petrochemical, oil & gas, power generation and/or metallurgical/mineral process industries.
+- BSc in electrical engineering with minimum of 10 years’ experience in petrochemical, oil & gas, power generation and/or metallurgical/mineral process industries.
 MSc a plus.

 - Ability to lead quality management of discipline work processes and deliverables.

 - Strong communication skills, with ability to lead execution of work and resolve issues in a team environment.

 - Capable of working directly with clients from proposal development through project execution.

 - Previous consulting experience is strongly preferred.